-This expression may contain constructs of the following basic types:
+This expression may contain the following constructs:

-String constants in double quotes.
+String constants in double quotes

-Predefined functions with possible arguments.
+Predefined functions with possible arguments

-To configure template variables
+Configure template variables

-Press Ctrl+Alt+S to open the Settings/Preferences dialog and then go to .
+In the Settings/Preferences dialog Ctrl+Alt+S, go to .

 Select a template where you want to configure variables.

-Specify variables in the template text and click Edit variables
+Specify variables in the template text and click Edit variables.

 In the Edit Template Variables dialog, you can do the following for each variable:

-Change the variable name.
+Change the variable name

-Define the expression using predefined functions.
+Define an expression using predefined functions

-Specify the default value for cases when the expression fails to evaluate.
+Specify the default value for cases when the expression fails to evaluate

 Predefined template variables